Lasgut/physics_engine/README.md

 ```

 ### Structure
 Each object/entity contains a shape and kinematics.
 The shape is drawn in the 3D visualizer based on the calculated position and orientation.
-The kinematics is stored in a struct available for drawing and computation.
+The kinematics is stored in a data container available for drawing and computation.
 Should include a figure of the design structure...

 ### System Dependencies